hlaueriksson/conductofcode.io/_posts/2016-09-30-getting-started-with-angular-2.md

 Random thoughts:

 * The TypeScript syntax take some time to get used to.
 I like that it's type safe.
 C# developers should feel more at home with TypeScript than with JavaScript.
 * The development server runs with a file watch.
-Just save the file you are working on in the editor, and the browser reloads.
+Just save the file you are working on in the editor.
+The code is then transpiled and bundled.
+The browser reloads automatically.
 This is awesome!
 * Specs end up in the same folder as the production code.
 It makes it easy to navigate the editor.
 * Components can have their own CSS files.
 This makes styling very modular.
 * Refactoring support in Visual Studio Code is lacking.